matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 **Advantages**: This is all operating in **parallel**.
 This is what allowed us to double the bit size by increasing speed significantly.
 AES is able to have triple peed as DES, but with significantly higher security.
 **Disadvantages**: Will be naturally broken someday.

 **Serpent** is the 1/3 speed version of AES, so just as fast as DES, but is highly secure.
-Current attacks can only crack up to 12
+Current attacks can only crack up to 12 rounds.
+What does this mean?

+Suppose we are working with AES, and we have 10 rounds of encryption:
+1. Round 1: P --> C1
+2.